OpenJailbreak/community/README.md

 OpenJailbreak serves to be an open source community for iOS jailbreaking codebases.
 Focusing on community learning, fundamental code-reuse, and knowledge sharing to excel the jailbreak community as one.

+This organization also acts as a filter to update repo code.
+Anyone is encouraged to contribute code here, once tested and approved then a request will be made to the upstream repo owner.

 Project Requests
 ----------------
 Create an issue on this repo, assign yourself and anyone who will work on the project as well.
 Label your issue as "enhancement."